SSWO

 David Gurtner, born in 1987 in Winterthur, graduated in percussion and timpani from the Zurich University of the Arts with Klaus Schwärzler, Rainer Seegers and Raphael Christen and studied vocals with David Thorner.
 He completed his Master of Arts in Music Performance in 2015 and his Master in Music Education in 2019, both with honours.

-He was a member of the Gustav Mahler Youth Orchestra and now regularly performs as a freelance percussionist with the Basel Symphony Orchestra, the Musikkollegium Winterthur, the Tonhalle Orchestra Zurich, the CHAARTS Chamber Artists and various other ensembles.
-Tours have taken him across Europe as well as to China, South Korea, Taiwan and Argentina, and various CD recordings attest to his work.
+He was a member of the Gustav Mahler Youth Orchestra and today performs regularly as a freelance percussionist with the Basel Symphony Orchestra, the Winterthur Music College Orchestra, the Zurich Opera Orchestra, the CHAARTS Chamber Artists, and various other ensembles and orchestras.
+Touring took him across Europe and to China, South Korea, Taiwan, and Argentina, and various CD recordings document his work.

 Masahiro Vermeer